 The first Pond King Deck Boat was a pretty simple boat: a wooden deck built on a welded steel frame, secured to dock floats.
 It wasn't fancy, but it was way more stable than a Jon-boat or even a V-hull, and very low maintenance ... but awfully heavy and not exactly maneuverable.

-We offered the Deck Boat in two sizes and equipped it with a motor mount, battery receptacle and two swivel seat mounts.
-With lots of room for casting and optional accessories, these boats became popular with local fisherman almost immediately.
+We offered the Deck Boat in two sizes and equipped it with a motor mount, battery receptacle, and two swivel seat mounts.
+With lots of room for casting and optional accessories, these boats became popular with local fishermen almost immediately.

 The Pond King Pro Aluminium Deck Boats

 The original Deck Boat was a great foray into the fishing boat market, but I didn't really like the wood deck because I knew it had a relatively short lifespan on water, and the dock floats weren't very conducive to getting the boat around.
-To solve both these problems, I decided to make an all aluminum deck and to replace the floats with pontoons.
-But I couldn't find the right sized pontoons anywhere: everything on the market was either made from too light a gauge or were too big or too small for the deck-size I had in mind.
+To solve both these problems, I decided to make an all-aluminum deck and replace the floats with pontoons.
+But I couldn't find the right-sized pontoons anywhere: everything on the market was either made from too light a gauge or was too big or too small for the deck size I had in mind.
 To solve that issue, I bought my own roller so I could make the ideal size pontoon for the Pro.

 A Full Line of Small Pontoon Boats

 Because of the popularity of the first Pond King Pro, I decided to expand our line of small pontoon boats to offer you, our customers, a wide variety of boats with different budgets, capacities, and uses in mind, while never sacrificing quality.
 You can see a lot more detail on their individual pages on the website, but this is how I think of our boats.